dansholds/grapple-comps-min/content/posts/13459-grappling-x-3-2-2024-jiu-jitsu-world-championships-.md

 All the matches are recorded FOR FREE and posted to youtube.com/GrapplingxTv (Note it takes AT LEAST a week to get the videos load due to youtube’s programing so PLEASE refrain from emailing us about the videos)

-All the brackets and schedule will be available on Smoothcomp  We have an estimated event schedule at the bottom of the Information Page but the official event schedule will be available once the brackets are published (Note: Keep checking back because the match times will change depending on how the event is running)
+All the brackets and schedule will be available on Smoothcomp  We have an estimated event schedule at the bottom of the Information Page but the official event schedule will be available once the brackets are published (Note- Keep checking back because the match times will change depending on how the event is running)

 Weight in's ALL Competitors must weigh in ON TIME or you will be DQ'ed and REMOVED from the bracket and you WILL NOT receive a refund.